ZoltanKuli/Rubik-s-Table/README.md

 # The Story Rubik's Table

-I made Rubik's Table for my Software Technology class during the fall of 2020.
+I made Rubik's Table for my Programming Technology class during the fall of 2020.

 This project was interesting for two reasons.